JoHavel/akorditko/README.md

 - 🌐 Web version can be embedded to any HTML by adding [this .js](https://github.com/JoHavel/akorditko/releases/download/v1.0.0/js.js) and inserting `div` with `id="akorditko"` as in [.html](https://github.com/JoHavel/akorditko/releases/download/v1.0.0/index.html).
 Settings can be removed with CSS: `#akorditkoSettings {display: none;}`, but currently, there is no easy way to set defaults.

 ### Manual
-- For getting fingering, input the chord in the text field and fingerings will be shown in the standard way.
+- For getting fingering, input the chord in the text field and fingerings will be shown in the standard way (gray strings are skipped ones; dots are fingers; empty black strings are played but not "pressed" by the left hand).
     - Under the text field, there is a currently parsed chord.
     - `♯` can be written as `#` and `♭` as `b` (`is` or `es` is not supported).
     - If you find some chord that the app can't parse, don't hesitate to create [issue](https://github.com/JoHavel/akorditko/issues) or write to jonas.havelka at moznabude.cz